 BERWICKSHIRE COASTAL PATH

-The Berwickshire Coastal Path will help you blow out those lockdown blues with some invigorating fresh sea air and beautiful views!
+The Berwickshire Coastal Path will help you blow out the cobwebs with some invigorating fresh sea air and beautiful views!
 Stretching from Cockburnspath in the north to Berwick-upon-Tweed, the route takes in quiet beaches and dramatic clifftop scenery complete with arches, stacks and crumbling castles.

 Did you know?